Financial Interest and Syndication Rules: Deficit financing

-Rule changes
+Rule changes and cancellation

 The fin-syn rules created two well-defined periods that might be considered characteristics of the multi-channel transition.
 First, the rise of independent studios provided a competitive environment.
 Second, The Walt Disney Company, Viacom, News Corporation and Time Warner made purchases that combined studios and networks to create new kinds of corporate entities.

 Throughout the 1970s into the mid-1990s, the fin-syn rules broke a few network-era norms that created programming well before the adjustments to the multi-channel transition.
 This also led to the creation of a fluid competitive environment between network and studios; however, this did not last long.

 In 1983, the FCC, by this time in a deregulatory mode inspired by President Ronald Reagan, had received demands from the networks to end the fin-syn rules.
 In 1991, these had officially materialized, and the agency's commissioners voted to eliminate the rules in 1993.
 After the rules were eliminated, networks began populating their schedules with new shows purchased from studios owned by the network.

 Throughout all this, the audience began to have more choices and control over entertainment options, and networks were pressured to offer fewer reruns to keep viewers' attention, leading networks to create programming.